neelsoumya/dsSurvivalClient/README.md

-* see vignettes and tutorials below
+You can also see vignettes and tutorials below:

 * https://github.com/neelsoumya/dsSurvivalClient/blob/main/vignettes/development_plan.rmd